bae4969/UpbitDealer/README.md

 	Notice

 		This project contain the latest version of upbit dealer.
-Currently, it is mainly undergoing long-term testing.
+Currently, this is mainly undergoing long-term testing.
 And using test results, I change the macro algorithm.